 There is no cure for FTD, and in most cases its progression cannot be slowed.
 Although no medications have been proven effective specifically for FTD, many clinicians look to the medications and treatment approaches used in other, similar disorders to develop a therapeutic approach.
 For instance, some FTD patients benefit from antidepressants such as selective serotonin reuptake inhibitors (SSRIs also used in treating obsessive-compulsive disorder).

-In addition, some types of antidepressants, such as trazodone, may reduce behavioral symptoms.
-In one controlled randomized study the cholinesterase inhibitor galantamine, significantly slowed deterioration and in some cases improved language function for people with progressive aphasia.
-In addition, people with progressive aphasia, may benefit from speech therapy to learn alternate communication strategies.
+In addition, another type of antidepressant, such as trazodone, may reduce behavioral symptoms.
+People with progressive aphasia, may also benefit from speech therapy to learn alternate communication strategies.

 Back to top